Synixe/Documents/rules.md

 Any content shared on any medium with the community is subject to moderation at the discretion of the Moderators.
 Repeated offenses result in a one week minimum ban from the applicable channels.

 ## 3.1 - Inappropriate Content
-Content will be considered innappropriate at the discretion of the Moderators and will be removed if it meets any of the following criteria.
+Content will be considered inappropriate at the discretion of the Moderators and will be removed if it meets any of the following criteria.
 1. Pornographic in nature.
 2. Pedophilic in nature.
 3. Containing gore, horror, cruelty, or violence.